-Data centers create enormous amounts of of employment opportunities.
+Data centers offer enormous employment opportunities.
 In the Netherlands alone, around 11.000 people work in and around data centers.
-Due to the 24×7 operation and the increasing network traffic, it is essential that data centers have access to a qualified workforce.
-This is crucial for the daily operation of our digital economy.
+Due to increasing digitisation, employment opportunities will continue to grow in the years to come.
+Due to 24×7 operations and growing internet traffic, it’s essential for datacenters to have access to qualified personnel to secure our digital economy and prosperity.

 To reduce the shortage of technical personnel, we initiated a number of educational data center programs.
 In collaboration with vocational schools (MBO), two technical data center modules are being set-up to educate young students.
 In addition, a Data Center College is in the making to retrain job seekers.
 Finally, we work closely together with fellow EU educational professionals to set a European standard in data center curricula.
 All educational programs are fully supported by the industry through knowledge sharing, data center tours and guest lectures.

 Together with educational and industry partners, we commit strongly to guiding digital and technical talent in life long learning in data centers.
 This way, we can facilitate further growth of our digital economy, and we can safeguard our position as Digital Gateway to Europe.

 The labor market changes faster than ever before.
 Meanwhile, the process of setting up or renewing educational programs is a rather slow process.
 In order to adapt to the changing needs of the market, the government must enable more flexibility in the educational system.
 By doing so, we can educate youngsters for the jobs of the future and meet the demands of the dynamic labour market.